sportstechx/flutter_property_based_testing/README.md

 # warehouse_prop_testing

-Property-based testing example on a Flutter app using Glados library
+Property-based testing example on a Flutter app using Glados library.
+Additional CI/CD config

 See: